AnnuMC/Supply-Chain-Analysis/README.md

 #### Visualisation
 This report was designed to break down the supply chain process into actionable stages, ensuring a comprehensive understanding of key performance metrics.
 The report comprises of 5 dashboards, where 4 of them focusses on stages like Inventory Management, Production, Logistics and After Sales.
 Summary Dashboard highlights the key insights on comparing the different product categories.
-Visual Element like KPI cards, Bar graphs, line graphs, pie charts, Matrices and Bookmarks are used.
-Page Navigation and cross report filtering adds interactivity to the visuals.
+Visual element like KPI cards, bar graphs, line graphs, pie charts, matrices, filters and bookmarks are used.
+Page navigation and cross report filtering adds interactivity to the visuals.

 ##  Key Findings